 Capable of holding the heaviest of jobs and when coupled with a Linear Actuator, you have yourself a complete Automated trouble-free system.

-Available in 2 types of Linear Slide rails:
+Available in different sizes of Linear Slide rails:

 - Drawer Slide Rails are heavy-duty slide rails, they have a long stoke and mainly used for heavy-duty drawers.
 They are great for RV campers with large slide-out drawers that require long strokes and large weight capacity.
 Our Extra Heavy Duty Drawer Slides can take up to 500lbs per pair, and extend up to 50".